 Last day to join ASA or specific section to be eligible to vote in this year's election.

 The ASA Elections Open.
-Members will be sent emails with special links to their online ballots.
+Members will be sent emails to their online ballots.

-Voting in the current year's elections ends at 5 pm.
+Voting in the current year's elections ends at 5pm eastern.

 Reporting Results - Section Chairs

 ASA Office will contact and notify all candidates with election results.
-Section chairs are responsible for announcing results to section membership.
+Section chairs are responsible for announcing results to section membership after candidates have been notified.

 * Actual dates may vary from year to year.
 The election can start no later than May 15 and members must have at least 30 days to vote.